atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 When they entered the diningroom -
 • ^ ' * ■* *
-in which they found Fanny, leaning her head upon her hand, and turning over the lass: new novel, as if ssie was reading it, though (he saw nothing but Thomas Lumley in every line, Mrs. Selby called out — - Has anybody been here
+in which they found Fanny, leaning her head upon her hand, and turning over the lass: new novel, as if ssie was reading it, though (he saw nothing but Thomas Lumley in every line, Mrs. Selby called out --- Has anybody been here
 I
 4
 No; " answered Fanny, with a half fuppressed ssgh.
-The maid, not being acquainted' with her reasons for the answer she had given, added — No body but Mr. Lumley, ' Madam."
+The maid, not being acquainted' with her reasons for the answer she had given, added --No body but Mr. Lumley, ' Madam."
 C 3 Oht
 V
 tt
 9
 .
 30 .
-'Oh! he has not forgot us then — He is not quite So high as the rest of his insolent family : but let them go; it is no matter very pos fibly I may forget them hy and by, in my turn : though I shall always remember one piece of Service they ‘‘ have done me: had it not been for them, ' I do not believe I ever should ‘‘ have Seen this dear town."
+'Oh! he has not forgot us then --He is not quite So high as the rest of his insolent family : but let them go; it is no matter very pos fibly I may forget them hy and by, in my turn : though I shall always remember one piece of Service they ‘‘ have done me: had it not been for them, ' I do not believe I ever should ‘‘ have Seen this dear town."
 Fanny made no reply, but Secretly wished that she had never left the farm, but to be married to lewson.